 In most male breast reduction surgeries, Dr. Whitfield places the incision under the nipple so that the scar is camouflaged within the edge.
 If the size of the nipple needs to also be decreased, he will place the incision around the entire perimeter of the areola.
 In the cases where a patient has an excessive amount of breast tissue, he will need to place the incision in the crease under the breast as it is the only way to remove a large amount of volume.
 He may combine this with liposuction if fat is present as well.
 All of this will be discussed in detail during your initial consultation.

 Dr. Whitfield’s goal with any kind of gynecomastia treatment is to deliver a flat, smooth, youthful-looking chest with little to no visible scarring.

 Recovery from gynecomastia depends on which treatment Dr. Whitfield performs.
 Liposuction is fairly simple; the recovery will take a couple of weeks.
 With a surgical male breast reduction, you can expect to be swollen for about 2-6 weeks.
 In both cases, you will need to wear a compression garment for 2 weeks and avoid any kind of strenuous exercise for 2 weeks.
 Patients can typically return to their full regime at the gym at 4-6 weeks.

 On average, the cost for treating gynecomastia is $5,425.

-To find out more about gynecomastia with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at any of our three Austin locations: Lakeway, Round Rock or West Lake Hills.
+To find out more about gynecomastia with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.